TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Confval.rst

 The :rst:`confval` directive can be used to document configuration values in a structured way, independent of the programming language.
-In the TYPO3 context, for example, it can be used to document configurations stored in PHP arrays (TCA, global configuration variables), TypoScript (TypoScript setup, TSconfig), XML (FlexForms, XLIFF) and YAML (SiteConfiguration, EXT:form).
+In a TYPO3 context, it can be used to document configuration values stored in PHP arrays (TCA, global configuration variables), TypoScript (TypoScript setup, TSconfig), XML (FlexForms, XLIFF) and YAML (SiteConfiguration, EXT:form).